sampsyo/cs6120/content/blog/2022-05-10-compcert/index.md

 </p>

 ### The Story Since 2009

+A key reason for the success of the CompCert project is that it foresaw – and triggered – an increasing interest in the formal verification of software.

 CompCert has been received warmly by the community; the day after our presentation it won the 2021 ACM Software System Award.
 It remains in active development not only in the research community but also, in partnership with AbsInt, in a commercial setting.
 It now supports five target languages and not just one, and efforts have been made to extend the verification upwards to the parsing phase and downwards to the assembling phase.